ISCDtoolbox/MPD/sources/mpdToolbox/getIntersection/readme.txt

 and executed (on the provided example) by typing in a command prompt

-./getIntersection example.mesh exampleIntersection.sol
+./getIntersection example.ini.mesh example.out.sol

 ////////////////////////////////////////////////////////////////////////////////

 An example is provided with the program.
-The file example.mesh contains the tetrahedral 3D mesh of a computational box, a subpart of it meshing a domain.
+The file example.ini.mesh contains the tetrahedral 3D mesh of a computational box, a subpart of it meshing a domain.
 The computational box has been obtained by maximizing the probability of exactly finding 10 electrons inside it for the water molecule H2O.
-The theoretical solution of such optimization problem is the whole space with probability one, but numerically, up to 0.995, the solution obtained is the mesh given by the example.mesh file.
+The theoretical solution of such optimization problem is the whole space with probability one, but numerically, up to 0.995, the solution obtained is the mesh given by the example.ini.mesh file.

 Inside this computational box, there is a certain sub-domain corresponding to the domain locally maximizing the probability of finding exactly two electrons